hindrikson/disaggregator-updated/docs/temporal.md

             * This function assigns a predefined shift profile to every industry sector from 5-33.
 For example, industry 5 is given a S3_WT_SA profile, while industry 26 is given a S3_WT_SA profile.
         * For every region-industry combination:
             * extract the state of the region_id (first digit)
-            * map the industry sector to a shift profile
+            * map the industry sector to the according shift profile of the state
             * The annual consumption is then distributed according to the shares of consumption for every industry based on its shift profiles shares (15 min).
     ## CTS and power
     - disaggregate_temporal_power_CTS()